okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 - Tuned to support large files.
 Typically a file is GB or TB and can support tens of millions of files by scaling to hundreds of nodes in a cluster.
 - Following the `write once, read multiple` approach simplifying data coherency issues and enabling high throughput data access.
 Example is a web crawler application.
 - Optimized for throughput rather than latency.
 This makes it suited for long batch operations on large scale data rather than interactive analysis on streaming data.
+- Moving computation near the data reduces network congestion and increses throughput.
+HDFS provides interfaces or applications to move closer to data storage.